-Prior to the start of online classes, students are emailed a technology communication that outlines the steps for registering for Microsoft Teams.
-If apprentices have issues accessing Microsoft Teams, they should call The Apprentice School's IT department prior to the start of classes to ensure they are not being counted as being absent or late to class.
+Prior to the start of online classes, students are emailed a technology communication that contains information for registering for Microsoft Teams.
+For synchronous classes, if apprentices have issues accessing Microsoft Teams, they should call The Apprentice School's IT department prior to the start of classes to ensure they are not being counted as being absent or late to class.
 The IT department is available from 6:00 a.m. - 6:00 p.m.
 Monday through Thursday and from 7:00 a.m. - 6:00 p.m.
 Friday.